kdoore/CS2335-Gitbook/number_game.md

 ### Console Game

 For the first iteration of this game, we'll design the game to run in the console, where we have text prompts to accept user input.
-The player selects a single value within the given range of numbers and the computer tries to guess the player's secret number, and the user selects either the up-arrow or the down-arrow to indicate the number is higher or lower than the current guess.
+The player selects a single value within the given range of numbers and the computer tries to guess the player's secret number.
+The game-play mechanics are that the user selects/enters either the up-arrow or the down-arrow to indicate the number is higher or lower than the current guess.
 If the computer selects/guesses the correct answer, then the user hits the return/enter key, and the game starts over.
+To be an interesting game, the player should have an opportunity to win the game.

 ### Binary Search